Neldev2000/ula-compiler/docs/parser.md

 We chose LALR(1) because it's well-suited for hierarchical configurations like our DSL, where sections can contain other sections and properties.
 It's also efficient enough to handle large configuration files without performance issues.

+### Why LALR(1) and Not Other Grammar Types?

+We specifically chose LALR(1) over other common grammar types for several technical reasons:

+#### Comparison with LL Grammars (LL(0), LL(1))

+- **LL(0)** parsers, also known as predictive parsers without lookahead, are too restrictive for our DSL.
+They cannot handle ambiguities that naturally arise in network configuration syntax, such as distinguishing between different types of property assignments or nested sections without looking ahead.

+- **LL(1)** parsers (top-down parsers with one token lookahead) would require excessive grammar transformations to handle our DSL:
+  - Left-recursion elimination would be necessary for expressions like nested sections
+  - The left-factoring required would make the grammar less intuitive and harder to maintain
+  - Our DSL has constructs that are inherently easier to parse bottom-up than top-down

+#### Comparison with Full LR(1)

+- **LR(1)** parsers are more powerful than LALR(1) but at a cost:
+  - They generate much larger parsing tables (often exponentially larger)
+  - They require more memory and can be slower to execute
+  - The additional power of LR(1) isn't necessary for our DSL's grammar

+#### Why LALR(1) is the Right Choice

+- **Practical implementation**: Using Bison (which implements LALR(1)) gives us a robust, well-tested parser generator
+- **Efficient parsing**: LALR(1) parsers have compact parse tables compared to LR(1)
+- **Sufficient power**: LALR(1) can handle the entire range of our DSL syntax without limitation
+- **Error handling**: Provides better error diagnostics than LL parsers, allowing us to give users clear feedback on syntax errors
+- **Handles ambiguity**: Can resolve common ambiguities in network configuration syntax with minimal grammar complexity

+LALR(1) strikes the optimal balance for our DSL between parser complexity, runtime efficiency, and grammar expressiveness.

 The parser keeps track of the current section (device, interfaces, etc.) and nesting level as it processes the configuration, which helps it understand the context of each statement.

 ## DSL Language Basics